alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2021-03-15-how-to-write-an-aws-cli-script-part-i-patterns.md

 #### `get_opts` function

-In order to handle command line arguments, it is very likely that a script needs a `get_opts` function, whose purpose is to call the Bash built-in `getops`.
+In order to handle command line arguments, it is very likely that a script also needs a `get_opts` function, whose purpose is to call the Bash built-in `getops`.
 In the case of a very simple script that does not accept arguments or perhaps accepts just a single argument, this function may not be required.
 But most of the time, it is.

 ##### Example calling getopts